vicfergar/addon-floorplan3d/floorplan3d/DOCS.md

 # Home Assistant Community Add-on: Floorplan 3D

-This add-on is sample that hosts a WebGL2 sample application made with Wave Engine 3.0 Preview.
+This add-on is sample that hosts a WebGL sample application made with [Evergine](https://evergine.com/).

-It is designed to be used as a startup structure for Add-ons based on [Wave Engine](https://waveengine.net/).

 ## Configuration